Sima Yue: Domination over Emperor Huai

 Emperor Huai, in contrast with the developmentally disabled Emperor Hui, was intelligent and astute, and he sought to revive the war-ravaged empire, but Sima Yue maintained a tight grip on authority and would not allow the emperor much actual power.
 On 18 May 307, he left Luoyang and set up headquarters at Xuchang (許昌, in modern Xuchang, Henan), but continued to control the government remotely.
 He also gave his younger brothers various titles and military appointments.
 Sima Teng, the second brother, was appointed Prince of Xincai, and was made Chief Controller of Si and Ji Provinces, while being garrisoned at Ye.
 Sima Lüe, the third brother, was made General who Attacks the South, Chief Controller of Jing Province and was garrisoned at Xiangyang.
 Sima Mo, the youngest brother, was appointed Grand General who Conquers the West and Chief Controller of Qin, Yong, Liáng and Yi provinces.
 He was garrisoned at Chang'an.
 Later that year, on 25 August, at the urging of his wife Princess Pei, he issued an order that appeared insignificant at the time but would turn out to be important later on—making Sima Rui the Prince of Langye in charge of Yang Province (揚州, modern Zhejiang and southern Jiangsu and Anhui), at the post of Jianye (建業, in modern Nanjing, Jiangsu); this was the post from which Sima Rui would later, after the fall of Luoyang and Chang'an to Han-Zhao, claim the Jin imperial title.
+(Note: Nearly three years later, in June or July 310, Princess Pei's brother Pei Chun would also flee to Jianye.)

 Despite his suspicion of Emperor Huai, Sima Yue was still willing to keep him on the throne.
-He strongly rejected attempts to have the emperor replaced with the teenage Sima Tan, Emperor Hui's nephew and initial Crown Prince after his direct male descendants had all died, perhaps intending to control an emperor with slightly more agency than the previous one.
+He strongly rejected attempts to have the emperor replaced with the teenage Sima Tan, (Note: Sima Tan's maternal grandmother Lady Sima was a paternal aunt of Sima Yue; Lady Sima's son Zhou Mu was Sima Tan's maternal uncle, per vol.86 of Zizhi Tongjian and vol.59 of Jin Shu.)
+Emperor Hui's nephew and initial Crown Prince after his direct male descendants had all died, perhaps intending to control an emperor with slightly more agency than the previous one.
 On 24 March 308, a few months after foiling a conspiracy to install Sima Tan to the throne, Sima Yue ordered the former crown prince to be killed.

 In 309, Sima Yue, concerned about the growing use of authority that Emperor Huai was exerting, made a sudden return to Luoyang and arrested and executed a number of Emperor Huai's associates, including Emperor Huai's uncle Wang Yan (王延).
 Other than privately mourning them, there was nothing that Emperor Huai could do.
 Sima Yue further disbanded the imperial guards and put his own personal forces in charge of protecting the emperor.